 Rectangular ultrasonic transducers have four vertices and four sides, and a spatial impulse response of them changes complicatedly depending on the order in which edge waves from these vertices and sides and direct waves from the sound source surface arrive at the observation point).
 In addition, the waveform acquired by a rectangular sound source changes depending on the position of the observation point.
-A method to apply this complicated change to the reflection point search using a single rectangular sound source2-4) or a rectangular array sound source with a small number of elements5-7) has been proposed.
+A method to apply this complicated change to the reflection point search using a single rectangular sound source2-5) or a rectangular array sound source with a small number of elements6-8) has been proposed.

-In this study, a form of the signals for driving the sound source is investigated.
-To search for the reflection points, the cross-correlation between the acquired reflected signal and the reflected signal obtained by calculations is used.
-By using the driving signal of the sound source in which the cross-correlation coefficients appear sharply, it is expected that the search results will be improved.
+In this study, an investigation on the shape of the driving signal of the sound source is conducted.
+To search for reflection points, the cross-correlation between the acquired reflected signal and the reflected signals obtained by calculations is used.
+The desired driving signals of the sound source are those in which the cross-correlation coefficients appear sharply.
+Using such driving signals is expected to improve the search results.
+As a driving signal of the sound source that can be generated relatively concise for conducting experiments, a signal based on a single-frequency burst wave with code modulation will be investigated.
 The validity of the investigation result is confirmed by performing numerical calculations.